WernerSSX/ItsJoever2002/README.md

-# ItsJoever2002
-NTU is bad for computer science

 ## Build instructions
-1. First, clone the repository `git clone https://github.com/WernerSSX/ItsJoever2002.git`
+1. First, clone the repository `git clone https://github.com/WernerSSX/SC2002_SCSB_OOP_Grp5.git`
-2. `cd` into the repo `cd ItsJoever2002`
+2. `cd` into the repo `cd SC2002_SCSB_OOP_Grp5`
 3. Compile with `javac -d out $(find src -name "*.java")`
 4. Run with `java -cp out main.HospitalManagementSystem`

-## Doxygen

-## Todo
+## Hospital Notification System

-1. Refine Doctor Menu and Pharamacist menu
+1. For hospital notification system to work, you need to (1) Have a connection to the internet, (2) Have a local copy of TelegramDetails.txt that consist of Telegram API Key and ChatID